 Today, the National Gallery of Le Marche and the region’s Archeological Museum are housed in the Palazzo Ducale.
 The former has works from Raphael, Piero della Francesca, and others.

-Attend the Opera in Macerata
+Attend the Opera

 Macerata, a provincial capital in Le Marche’s south-central, is site of the Sferisterio, a grand neoclassical arena that hosts an opera festival each summer.
 The Sferisterio Opera Festival takes place each July/August, and each performance has room for 3,000-4,500 spectators.